-During Program Year 2016, the South Central Workforce Council will be reevaluating the designation of workforce centers and affiliate sites based on final regulations and the workforce center policy being developed by the One-Stop Operations WIOA work group.
+The South Central Workforce Council will re-evaluate the designation of workforce centers and affiliate sites based on final regulations and the workforce center policy being developed by the One-Stop Operations WIOA work group.

 2. Describe the strategies to ensure proper connectivity and coordination among the physical sites within the local workforce development area.